MovieLabs/OMC/OMC-JSON/Docs/Overview/SchemaStructure.md

 ```

 ## De-Referencing Identifiers
-As well as being able to just provide a reference, OMC allows flexibility to de-reference any or none of the identifiers for properties of an entity.
-When referencing another entity by only including an identifier, it is left to the consuming party to make a request for the details of that entity.
-The producers of any payload can decide what they want to include, allowing payloads to be tailored to specific use cases.
+In addition to providing a reference, OMC allows flexibility to de-reference any or all identifiers for the properties of an entity.
+When referencing another entity by including only an identifier, it is up to the consuming party to request the details of that entity.
+The producers of any payload can decide what to include, allowing payloads to be tailored to specific use cases.

-Which method is used (identifier vs de-referenced entity) will differ across applications and workflows based on things like latency, availability of data or identifier resolution, caching behavior in applications, etc. It is always possible to send de-referenced data for any entity to any depth, but caution should be exercised when considering the size of the payload, especially given that it is graph-based.
+The choice between using an identifier or a de-referenced entity will vary across applications and workflows based on factors such as latency, data availability, identifier resolution, caching behavior in applications, etc. It is always possible to send de-referenced data for any entity to any depth, but caution should be exercised regarding the size of the payload, especially since it is graph-based.

-The example below shows a Narrative Location, where the Location itself is only referenced by its identifier.
-A client receiving this payload could then make a request using the Location's identifier to retrieve the full set of attributes if it needs them.
+The example below shows a Narrative Location, where the Location itself is referenced only by its identifier.
+A client receiving this payload could then request the full set of attributes using the Location’s identifier if needed.

 OMC-JSON - Location as a reference only
 ```JSON